JAIIIEZ/lottery-system/README.md

 # Lottery System

 The system should have a way to create Lotteries.
-Users can participate to any lottery that isn't finished yet.
+Users can participate in any lottery that isn't finished yet.
 When you participate to a Lottery you become part of its extraction pool of potential winners.
 Once the Lottery closes a random winner is extracted from the pool and save winner number in a storage.

-Requirements are:
+Logic is:
 - The service will allow anyone to register as a lottery participant.
 - Lottery participants will be able to submit as many lottery ballots for any lottery that isn’t yet finished.
 - Each day at midnight the lottery event will be considered closed and a random lottery winner will be selected from all participants for the day.